vanessaip/Bozos-and-Zombies/README.md

 - (created) arrow sprite for projectile direction

 # Milestone 3 Proposal Alignment
 For milestone 3, our team added a tutorial level plus 2 new main levels.
+We integrated a variety of creative features to add depth and interactive elements to liven the gameplay.
+Level transitions, difficulty progressions, new enemies, and more varied level designs were introduced to balance the gameplay.

 # Milestone 3 Deliverables

 # Playability
 ## 5 minutes of non-repeptitive gameplay
 - Designed new tutorial level.
 Asset information stored in world_init.hpp (the first element in the asset vectors)
+- Designed new Wreck Beach level with asset information stored in world_init.hpp and rendering information stored in 2_beach.json.

 # Robustness